r-lib/styler/CONTRIBUTING.md

 ## Low-level coventions

 This project follows the [tidyverse style guide](http://style.tidyverse.org).
+If we refer to specific variables / values etc. in the following sections, you can use RStudio's full text search to find where `remove_line_break_before_round_closing_after_curly()` is declared or called.

 ### Files

 * File names only contain alphanumeric characters and dashes.
 * Files are named according to topics / contexts, not according to functions that live in these files.